Ben-G/Website/content/post/31-Bridging-Swift-Types-ObjC.md

 [cart setCheckoutOptionToPayPalWithEmail:@"test@test.com"];
 {{< /highlight >}}

-We could now pass this instance to Swift code and the receiver could use the underlying Swift type, stored within the bridged type, with all of its rich language features.
+We can now pass this instance to Swift code and the receiver can use the underlying Swift type, stored within the bridged type, with all of its rich language features.

 The principles outlined above are also used for the Swift